Halitosis is Bad Breath by Another Name!

 Bad Breath Can be a Social Turn-Off

-Halitosis is considered to be any foul odor emanating from the oral cavity during the exhaling process of breathing.
+Halitosis (Yuck!) is considered to be any foul odor emanating from the oral cavity during the exhaling process of breathing.
 Unfortunately, you may have halitosis and no one will tell you and it is difficult to know yourself.
-Persistent bad breath may possibly affect one’s intimacy as well as their employment, so it is an extremely important issue.
+Persistent bad breath or chronic halitosis may possibly affect one’s intimacy as well as their employment.
+That’s why it is an extremely important issue.

-It must be remembered that onions, garlic, alcohol, smoking, and the like, also create an unpleasant mouth odor.
-These type odors can easily be eliminated by avoiding those products or being acutely aware that these odors need to be masked by constant proper oral hygiene, tooth pastes, and rinses.
+Remember that onions, garlic, alcohol, smoking, and the like, also create an unpleasant breath odor.
+These types of odor can easily be eliminated by avoiding those products or being acutely aware that the oral malodor needs to be masked by constant proper oral hygiene, toothpastes, and rinses.
 “Morning breath” occurs to everyone due to minimized swallowing and breathing during sleep.
-This is easily corrected by proper brushing and flossing immediately upon awakening.
+This breath odor is easily corrected by proper brushing and flossing immediately upon awakening.